-At the start of this journey I reflected and analyzed my financial habits.
-At first it was discouraging seeing the mistakes I had made in the past.
-But I knew it would get better.
 I’ve been working on my credit because I know that could cost me in the long run.
 A better credit score can save you thousands in interest on a mortgage loan.
 Having a good interest rate is important in obtaining the home you want for the price you want.
-CreditRepair.com offers free consultations to help you get started on your credit repair journey.
-I have some work to do before I reach my goal but I am taking the steps to get where I need to be.
+Credit repair services like creditrepair.com offer free consultations to help you get started on your credit repair journey.
+I have some work to do before I reach my goal but I’m taking the steps to get where I need to be.

 For a very long time I managed my money without a budget.
 I spent what I wanted, when I wanted and prayed the transaction went through.
 Thank goodness for growth.
 Now I have a budget.
 I plan for everything I want to buy.
 When getting ready to buy your first home it’s important to know exactly how much money you have coming in and how much you have going out.
 That means budgeting every bill, shopping trip, vacation and large purchase.
 Tracking your money will allow you to know exactly how much house you can afford when it’s time to make that decision.

-Raise your credit score
+5. Raise your credit score

 I used to be reckless regarding my credit.
 I wasn’t taught the importance of maintaining it; to me it was just another number.
 Now I understand how important it is in experiencing the life I want.
 Anything that requires a loan, requires a good credit score.
 I have vowed to improve my relationship with my credit score and money in general so that I can not only live the life I want, but teach my kids as well.
 Your credit score is the most important part of getting yourself prepared financially to buy your first home.
-Creditrepair.com is the leading provider of credit repair in the US with over 500,00 clients served.
-They can help empower you to achieve the credit score you deserve.

-Lower your existing debt
+6. Lower your existing Debt

 This my friends is the one area I am working really hard on right now.
 Between credit cards, student loans and vehicle loans I have some work to do.
 But I am going to get there.
 First you need to pull your credit report and see exactly what outstanding debts you have.
 You can contact the creditor and make arrangements to get those debts taken care of.
 Sometimes they will even negotiate and allow you to pay a lower amount than you owe.
 Lowering your debt will help you get to home ownership faster.